 - Record of whether the quorum was established

 - Names of participants who left early or re-entered the meeting

 - Record of board activity such as acceptance reports, voting process results, resolutions, approvals, and any motion passed

 - Listed board meeting minutes’ attachments such as financial reports, committee reports, and other documents that appeared during the meeting

-Inexperienced boards, for example, in startups, can largely benefit from a digital board meeting minutes template built according to Robert’s Rules of Order and flexible enough to meet the project’s unique requirements.
+Both well-established organizations and startup board of directors can largely benefit from a digital board meeting minutes template built according to Robert’s Rules of Order and flexible enough to meet the project’s unique requirements.

 - Robert’s Rules of Order definition

 The Henry Martyn Robert set of rules was developed in 1876 as a manual for regulating non-legislative meetings.
 The initial publishing went through twenty editions, with the most recent one in 2020, and can serve as a foundation for corporate and non-profit board governance.

 As previously mentioned, a paperless board meeting solution is a way to optimize minute-taking.
 The software allows board administrators to have a complete record of discussions, draft minutes using templates, adjust the agenda as directors discuss items in real life, and easily distribute the final copy of the minutes after the meeting.

 |Tip: Utilizing a basic Robert’s Rules of Order cheat sheet can assist board members in quickly referencing essential rules during board meetings, promoting smoother decision-making and adherence to proper meeting procedures.|